opdev1004/totcs/documents/rules.md

 <\\/d: -> </d:
 ```

-6. Escaping for strings or characters above not allowed
-7. The structure of format shound not be changed by version of format.
+6. The structure of format shound not be changed by version of format.
-8. By keeping all of the rules this format itself will be straight forward and flexible until our technology makes a big change
+7. By keeping all of the rules this format itself will be straight forward and flexible until our technology makes a big change